prgJ/tp/docs/UserGuide.md

 ## **4. Features**

+Now for the good part!
 This section contains an exhaustive list of commands supported by Coach2K22.
 They are further classified into the following categories based on their functions:

-* [Contact Management](#31-contact-management) are commands that allow you to manage your contacts efficiently.
+* [Contact Management](#41-contact-management) are commands that allow you to manage your contacts efficiently.

-* [Task Management](#32-task-management) are commands that allow you to manage your ongoing tasks.
+* [Task Management](#42-task-management) are commands that allow you to manage your ongoing tasks.

-* [Strategic Planning](#33-strategic-planning) are commands that allow you to manipulate the strategy board.
+* [Strategic Planning](#43-strategic-planning) are commands that allow you to manipulate the strategy board.

-* [General](#34-general) are commands that does not fit into any of the aforementioned categories.
+* [General](#44-general) are commands that do not fit into any of the aforementioned categories.

 ### 4.1 Contact Management